Table of contents

 Should You Buy the Salomon X Ultra 4?

+We recommend the Salomon X Ultra 4 GTX for hikers who want a reliable shoe that will keep your feet dry and deliver excellent traction.
+With a beefy toecap, grippy outsoles, and semi-breathable uppers, these shoes excel on rugged terrain, steep ascents, and wet trails.
 However, we don’t recommend these for folks with wider feet due to their narrow fit.
-The stiff midsole and unique Quicklace system might also be a drawback for some users.
-And, if durability is your top priority, we would suggest looking elsewhere, as these begin to show significant wear and tear after 300 miles, making them less ideal for long-term heavy use compared to more robust hiking shoes.
+The stiffer midsole, high heel-to-toe drop, and unique Quicklace system might also be a drawback for some users.
+And, if durability is your top priority, we would suggest looking elsewhere, as our test pair began to show significant wear and tear after 300 miles.
+Still, if you’re looking for a shoe to take on serious spring and fall hikes, this shoe is one of our favorites – and we think you’ll love it, too.

 What Other Hiking Shoes Should You Consider?

 KEEN Targhee IV WP Review: The KEEN Targhee IV WP offers excellent waterproofing, protective features like a large toe cap and leather uppers, and a rugged build, making it a more durable alternative to the X Ultra 4.
-Plus, it features a roomier toe box and a cushier midsole for a smoother and even comfier ride on trail.